Bed Bugs in Clothing

-Answer: To reduce the potential for bed bug infested clothes re-infesting the room, it is best if you remove the clothes and wash them all…or dry clean…if washing, use hot water and use high heat in the dryer.
+Answer: To reduce the potential for bed bug infested clothes re-infesting the room, it is best if you remove the clothes and wash them all or have them dry cleaned.
+If washing, be sure to use hot water and high heat in the dryer.

 Question: I have bed bugs!
 I don”t believe I have an infestation, and my furniture and apartment have been sprayed multiple times, but I am throwing much of my furniture out anyway, and moving out.

 My question is this—I need to wash all of my clothing so that I can take them with me without the risk of bringing the bed bugs.
 How can I do that?
 I know they need very hot water.
 Will a normal wash and dry at a laundromat do?
 Is there any way to treat (spray, fumigate…) the clothes before washing them?